 Asthma is a lung condition that affects the airways (bronchial tubes) of your lungs, causing the tissues lining the airways to swell and become narrow.
 This makes it difficult to breathe.
 The symptoms associated with asthma (coughing, wheezing, and shortness of breath) are the result of this narrowing of the airways.
 The major factors contributing to asthma are inflammation of the airway lining, tightening of the muscles that wrap around the airways (bronchoconstriction), or both.

 When the highly sensitive airways become too narrow, air cannot flow easily in and out of the lungs, making breathing difficult.
-This leads to typical asthma symptoms, such as wheezing, shortness of breath, coughing, and chest tightness.
-When these symptoms become more common, it is known as an asthma attack or asthma exacerbation.
+This leads to asthma symptoms, such as wheezing, shortness of breath, coughing, and chest tightness or pain.
+These are typical signs of an asthma attack or asthma exacerbation.

 Asthma is a variable disease, which means symptoms can flare up from time to time.
 This means you might go for weeks or even months without experiencing any symptoms.